 Welcome Page 3

-Who are we?
-Page 3

 Eligibility Page 4

-Capping process Page 10
+Capping process Page 8

-Social work bursary allowances Page 11
+Social Work Bursary allowances Page 9

-Making a bursary application Page 13
+Making a bursary application Page 11

-What to do if you have a change in circumstances during your course Page 16
+Changes you must tell us about Page 14

-Contacting us Page 18
+Contacting us Page 16

-Useful contacts Page 18
+Useful contacts Page 16

-This booklet applies to students on approved undergraduate and postgraduate social work courses.
+This guide applies to students on approved undergraduate and postgraduate social work courses.
 However, some of the guidance is different for these students, so please look out for undergraduate/postgraduate explanations where the guidance differs.